dan-cooke/remix-sse/README.md

 This monorepo contains several packages for working with SSE and Websockets.

 - [@remix-sse/core](/libs/core/) - The base set of functionality, contains the most atomic building blocks for SSE/WebSockets

+## Emitters
+Emitters are pre-built `EventEmitter` classes that allow you to easily connect to various event sources.

+- [@remix-sse/emitter-remix-socket](/libs/emitter-remix-socket/) - A barebones WebSocket implementation for use with remix-sse.

 ## Examples